0xYahia/Front-End-Material/Study/sass.Std.md

 }
 #-----------------------------------------------------------------------------------------------------------------------------------------------------------------#
 If i don't know how many arguments i will pass to the function then i can use ... like this:
-For example i have three element and i wnat calculate the height of each element to put another element under it:
+For example i have three element and i want calculate the height of each element to put another element under it:

 @function calculate-height($sizes...) {
 => $total: 0;